anniebelak/CapstoneBeerReviewFrontEnd/README.md

 Developement Process
-The first few steps in developement wireframes and user stories were created to to outine how app should look and respond to user.
+The first few steps in developement wireframes and user stories were created to to outline how app should look and respond to user.

 An ERD was also created to understand how the database should be set up in relationship to the purpose of the app.